MixDrinks/backend/ReadMe.md

 After push to the main branch the job build the docker image with tags latest and sha-{short_commit_sha} and push it to the docker hub.
 After the push the job trigger the digital ocean app platform to deploy the new version of the app, we use the sha for identify the version, we cannot use the latest tag because the latest tag is not immutable, and be doesn't have opportunity to rollback.

+### Deploy process

+All changes from main branch immediately deploy to production.
+The project doesn't have stage environment I trust the tests and the deployment workflow.